Southern Pacific No.2472 was built by Baldwin

-leading wheels, 6 drivers, and 2 trailing wheels.
+having 4 leading wheels, 6 driving wheels, and 2 trailing wheels.
 Pacifics

-such as

-the #2472 where designed primarily for high-speed passenger train service where
+such as SP-2472 where designed primarily for passenger train service where

-sustained high speeds were just as important as
+sustained high-speeds were just as important as pulling capability.

 The 2472's first assignments were passenger trains

 on the Overland Route between Ogden, Utah and Oakland, California.

 Crews appreciated the smooth ride afforded by the locomotives of this

 class.
 Overland Route runs used the same eequipment, without change,